rly0nheart/tor2tor/README.md

 As a result, connections become slower than an ordinary connection.

 ## Point ⚠️
 Once you start **Tor2Tor**, give it at least 2 minutes tops to query the specified onion url and extract links from it.

+If you want to work around this, you can always just use a cloud shell service.
 ## CI/CD Workflow 🌊

 ### Docker Image Building 📦